mjack3k/rpi-python-builder-docker/README.md

 # rpi-python-builder-docker
 Docker image for building python for raspberry pi

+## Current status
+It is working, but is not automated properly yet

 ## What is this?
 In short?
 A **docker image** to build python for RPI.